-- The share of in scope fixed income securities held by the Portfolio which are covered by the issuer ESG evaluation (whether this is a preliminary or the standard ESG evaluation). - The share of in scope fixed income securities held by the Portfolio which are compliant and not in active breach of any minimum Fundamental ESG (Risk) Rating threshold set to be considered an eligible investment. - The share of in scope fixed income securities which are compliant and not in active breach of any ESG screening applicable to the Portfolio.
+- The share of in scope fixed income securities held by the Portfolio which are covered by the Investment manager's ESG evaluation (whether this is a preliminary or the standard ESG evaluation). - The share of in scope fixed income securities which are compliant and not in active breach of any minimum Fundamental ESG (Risk) Rating threshold set to be considered an eligible investment. - The share of in scope fixed income securities which are compliant and not in active breach of any ESG screening applicable to the Portfolio.